sveltejs/svelte/documentation/docs/98-reference/.generated/compile-warnings.md

 ### custom_element_props_identifier

 ```
 Using an identifier or a rest element as the declarator for `$props` when compiling to custom elements without declaring `props` in the component options means that Svelte can't know which props to expose as properties on the DOM element.
-Consider explicitly destructure all the props or add the `customElement.props` option.
+Consider explicitly destructuring all the props or add the `customElement.props` option.
 ```

 ### element_implicitly_closed